+OPERATIONAL RISKS

-OPERATIONAL RISKS Dependency on key supplier(s) Dependency on a small number of satellite manufacturers may reduce SES' negotiating power and access to advanced technologies and result in increased satellite procurement risk (e.g., due to technical difficulties and design problems with a particular model of satellite).
+Dependency on key supplier(s)

+Dependency on a small number of satellite manufacturers may reduce SES's negotiating power and access to advanced technologies and result in increased satellite procurement risk (e.g., due to technical difficulties and design problems with a particular model of satellite).
 SES mitigates these risks by maintaining a full level physical presence and oversight at manufacturer facilities throughout the spacecraft design, construction and acceptance.
 SES monitors manufacturers' supplier base and procurement sources and develops relationships with new suppliers where possible.
 SES is dependent on a limited number of launch service providers.
 As such, delays may be incurred in launching satellites in the event of a prolonged unavailability of service from a launch service provider.
-SES monitors developments on the launcher market, including those in respect to new launch service providers and new launch vehicles.
+SES monitors developments on the launcher market, including those in respect to new launch service providers and new launch vehicles of delays by ensuring adequate margins in satellite procurement schedules.

-ENVIRONMENTAL, SOCIAL & GOVERNANCE (ESG) REPORT

-3

-CORPORATE

-GOVERNANCE &

-REMUNERATION

-CONSOLIDATED FINANCIAL STATEMENTS 5 SES S.A.
-ANNUAL ACCOUNTS 6 ADDITIONAL INFORMATION

-Launch delay(s) and launch failure(s) Launch delays are a possibility.
-Satellite launch and in-orbit insurance policies do not compensate for lost revenues and other consequential losses.
-SES attempts to mitigate the risk of delays by ensuring adequate margins in satellite procurement schedules.
 There is always a small but inherent risk of launch or early-orbit failure, resulting in a reduced satellite lifetime and/or functionality or the total loss of a satellite.
 SES mitigates such risks in several ways, including by technical risk management of each launch vehicle programme and asset insurance for each launch.

+Launch delay(s) and launch failure(s)

+Launch delays are always a possibility.
+Satellite launch and in-orbit insurance policies do not compensate for lost revenues and other consequential losses.
+SES attempts to mitigate the risk

+In-orbit failure(s)

-In-orbit failure(s) A satellite may suffer in-orbit failures ranging from a partial impairment of its commercial capabilities to a total loss of the asset.
-Such failure may result in SES no being able to continue to provide service to some of its customers.
+A satellite may suffer in-orbit failures ranging from a partial impairment of its commercial capabilities to a total loss of the asset.
+Such failure may result in SES not being able to continue to provide service to some of its customers.
 SES attempts to mitigate this risk by careful vendor selection and high quality in-orbit operations.
 For some services, SES is able to offer an in-orbit backup strategy in which customers using an impaired satellite may be transferred to another satellite.
-In addition, in respect of its GEO satellites, SES has restoration agreements with other satellite operators whereby customers on an impaired GEO satellite may be transferred to a GEO satellite of another operator in order to protect continuity of service.
-Cybersecurity SES' operations may be subject to hacking, malware and other forms of cyber-attack.
+In addition, in respect of its geostationary ('GEO') satellites, SES has restoration agreements with other satellite operabtors whereby customers on an impaired GEO satellite may be transferred to a GEO satellite of another operator in order to protect continuity of service.

+Cybersecurity

+SES's operations may be subject to hacking, malware and other forms of cyber-attack.
 Due to the high sophistication of certain attackers and an increasing number of cyber-attacks, it may not always be possible to prevent every such event.
 SES has protections in place to help protect its systems and networks and continues to work to implement additional protective measures intended to limit the risks associated with such attacks.

-Space insurance coverage and availability SES maintains pre-launch, launch and initial in-orbit insurances, in-orbit insurance, and third-party liability insurance.
+Insurance coverage and availability

+SES maintains pre-launch, launch and initial in-orbit insurances, and thirdparty liability insurance.
 These policies generally contain customary market exclusions and are subject to limitations.
 The insurance market has been seeing a reduced availability and significantly increased rates.
 This results in increased insurance premiums for SES.
-In order to mitigate these risks and optimise the coverage and premiums, SES maintains a policy of limited self-insurance through its captive entities.
-Personnel SES is competing for talent with satellite operators as well as large and well-known companies.
-In the context of low unemployment rates and a shortage of qualified candidates, SES may have difficulties in hiring competent talent.
-If SES is unable to source and retain key talent this could have a negative impact on SES' ability to deliver its business objectives.
-To mitigate this risk SES uses a dedicated Talent Acquisition function to source high-quality candidates.
-Global Pandemic or other health emergency SES is subject to the risk of a global pandemic or other health emergency such as COVID-19.
-A material health emergency could affect availability of our employees and impact various areas of SES' business including procurement and launch of satellites, entry into service of new satellites, procurement of ground infrastructure and provision of services to customers.
-SES has procedures and measures in place to respond to health risks and to secure business continuity during such situations.
+In order to mitigate these risks and optimise the coverage and premiums, SES maintains long-term agreements with insurers.

+Global Pandemic or other health emergency

+SES is subject to the risk of a global pandemic or other health emergency such as COVID-19.
+A material health emergency could affect availability of our employees and impact various areas of SES's business including procurement and launch of satellites, entry into service of new satellites, procurement of ground infrastructure and provision of services to customers.
+SES has procedures and measures to respond to health risks and to secure business continuity during such situations.

+Union ('ITU') and national